AxisCommunications/acap-runtime/README.md

 - [ ] TODO: Should the APIs be further described?

-The ACAP runtime service includes the following APIs:
+The ACAP runtime service provides the following APIs:

 - Inference API - An implementation of [Tensorflow Serving][tensorflow].
 - Parameter API - Provides gRPC read access to the parameters of an Axis device that otherwise would be read out via [VAPIX][vapix].
 There are usage examples available for the parameter API in [Python][parameter-api-python] and [C++][paramter-api-cpp].

 ### gRPC access point

+- [ ] TODO: Describe better?
+Add network socket info?
+Move/remove?

 When started (with default settings) the ACAP runtime service provides an Unix Domain Socket (UDS) access point: